How Is Complex PTSD Treated?

 Implement the Changes You’ve Made

 The last step of our holistic C-PTSD treatment plan is to apply all the lessons you’ve learned.
 In this step, you get to start living the life you envisioned, healed and ready to connect with your life’s purpose.
-You’ve done hard work, and you know what you’re capable of.
-And now, you’re able to achieve what you’re seeking.
+You’ve done hard work, know what you’re capable of and are equipped to make choices that align with your new beliefs and goals.
+If you’ve visualized a healthy lifestyle, implementing changes might include adopting a nutritious diet, establishing a regular exercise routine or setting boundaries to protect your mental health.

 C-PTSD is overwhelming, and may make recovery feel out of reach.
 And while it certainly doesn’t happen overnight, with these four holistic steps as our guide, there’s a wealth of therapies that can treat your C-PTSD.